Ancient Village Of Monsanto, Miraculously Balanced Giant Boulders And Knights Templar Connection

 The Lusitanian fortress was entrusted to Gualdim Païs, Master of the Templar Order in Portugal, who rebuilt it to protect the new kingdom's southern border.
 He finished the works in 1171, that is to say, two years after building the fortress of Tomar.

-Tomar was originally a 12th-century Templar stronghold, but when the order was dissolved in the 14th century, the Portuguese branch was turned into the Knights of the Order of Christ.
+Tomar was originally a 12th-century Templar stronghold, but when the order was dissolved in the 14th century, the Portuguese branch became the Knights of the Order of Christ.

 Image credit: via Wikipedia; Right: Dom Gualdim Pais (1118 – 13 October 1195), a Portuguese crusader, Knight Templar.
 Image credit: Jornal de Sintra